Is your business ready to go global?

 Addressing last-mile delivery from Bangkok to Beijing

-Elsewhere in Asia, we introduced electric vehicles in Thailand.
-Focusing on how deliveries in the heavily congested Thai capital can be made greener in future, we’re taking another step in our l ong-term commitment to making the communities where team members live and work more sustainable.
+We’ve also introduced electric vehicles in Thailand.
+Focusing on how deliveries in the heavily congested Thai capital can be made greener in future, we’re taking another step in our long-term commitment to making the communities where team members live and work more sustainable.

-EVs have also been deployed in Tokyo, Japan since 2016.
-Zero-emission, all-electric vehicles are part of our pickup and delivery fleet that also includes hybrid and natural gas-fuelled vehicles.
-And they have been introduced to several other markets recently including Malaysia, Singapore and Taiwan, amongst others.
+EVs have also been deployed in Japan since 2016.
+In Tokyo, zero-emission, all-electric vehicles are part of a pickup and delivery fleet that also includes hybrid and natural gas-fuelled vehicles.

 China is the largest EV market in the world, leading the entire Asia Pacific region in the innovation and adoption of electric cars.
-In many Chinese cities, you’re just as likely to see drivers charging their EV batteries than filling up at the fuel pumps.
-FedEx operates 381 EVs in China, accounting for 13% of its local fleet.
+In many Chinese cities, it's becoming increasingly common to see drivers charging their EV batteries.
+At FedEx, we operate 381 EVs in China, accounting for 13% of our local fleet.

 Migrating towards electric deliveries in the Middle East And Africa